-The Program Committee encourages NASSH members and others interested in the scholarly study of sport history to submit proposals in three traditional categories:
+The Program Committee encourages NASSH members and others interested in the scholarly study of sport history to submit proposals in two categories:

-- Individual Presentations: Proposals for individual twenty-minute long papers which the program committee will then group into appropriate ninety minute sessions.
-Please contact Murray Phillips, The University of Queensland (firstname.lastname@example.org) with any inquiries.
+- Individual Presentations: Proposals for individual 7-minute long presentations which the program committee will then group into appropriate 30-minute sessions.

 Implicit Agreement to Attend Conference.
-Submission of an abstract indicates the author’s and co- authors’ intent to register for the conference at the appropriate conference fee and, for one author, to be available to present on any of the three days of the conference.
-Again, authors must be NASSH members in good standing-that is, membership dues must be paid by February 29, 2020, to be on the final program.
+Submission of an abstract indicates the author’s and co- authors’ intent to register for the conference at the appropriate conference fee and, for one author, to record the 7 minute presentation and be available for a 3 minute Q&A. Authors must be NASSH members in good standing (https://www.nassh.org/membership/).
+Membership dues must be paid by February 28, 2021 to be on the final program.